Chart Color Schemes

 Educational outcomes in Australind - Leschenault fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Australind has a robust network of 8 schools serving approximately 4,585 students, operating under typical Australian school conditions (ICSEA: 987).
-There are 6 primary and 2 secondary schools, with a capacity exceeding residential needs at 21.2 places per 100 residents compared to the regional average of 17.1, indicating the area serves as an educational hub for the broader region.
+Australind - Leschenault has a robust network of 8 schools educating approximately 4,585 students, with typical Australian school conditions (ICSEA: 987) and balanced educational opportunities.
+There are 6 primary and 2 secondary schools serving distinct age groups.
+School capacity exceeds residential needs at 21.2 places per 100 residents compared to the regional average of 17.1, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education